georgemandis/remote-working-list/README.md

 For tips on how to use this project please read: [Resources and strategies for remote workers and freelancers ](https://george.mand.is/2017/10/resources-and-strategies-for-remote-workers-and-freelancers/)

-## Submit your resources
+## Suggest a resource

 **You're more than welcome to make suggestions for resources to add to this list!**

-[Please use this form](https://github.com/georgemandis/remote-working-list/issues/new?assignees=georgemandis&labels=suggested&template=feature_request.yml&title=%5BSuggested%5D%3A+) to file an issue nad submit your resource
+[Please use this form](https://github.com/georgemandis/remote-working-list/issues/new?assignees=georgemandis&labels=suggested&template=feature_request.yml&title=%5BSuggested%5D%3A+) to file an issue with links and information about the resource you'd like to see added to this list.

-## Future Changes

-Here are some future changes I'd love to see and discuss:

-- Add taxonomies for better organization.
-For example, the language and platform-specific sites might not be relevant to everyone
-- Organize the job sites into specific categories
-- Provide a separate list (?) for job networks that require sign-up to join or where freelancers and remote-workers create profiles to advertise themselves to organizations looking to hire.
-- Start to build and include a separate list that contains resources that are not just job-listings for people seeking remote work